Stochastic Neural Network Symmetrisation in Markov Categories: Group theory in Markov categories

 which just says that $q$ is \emph{invariant} with respect to $\act$.
 In addition, $q$ must be \emph{universal} with this property in the sense that if $k : \X \to \Z$ is any other invariant morphism in $\C$, then there is a unique morphism $k/\G : \X/\G \to \Z$ such that the following diagram commutes:

-Intuitively, this says that $q$ is the most information-preserving invariant morphism out of $\X$, since any other invariant morphism can be computed in some way in terms of its output.
-For a more detailed discussion of coequalisers, we refer the reader to \cite[Section 3.4.2]{perrone2021notes}.
+Intuitively, this means that $q$ is the most information-preserving invariant morphism out of $\X$, since any other invariant morphism can be computed in some way in terms of its output.
+In practice, this amounts to saying that $q$ takes a unique value on each orbit induced by the action $\act$ (see e.g.\ Example \ref{ex:orbit-map-example} and Remark \ref{rem:orbit-map-need-not-be-equivalence-classes} below).
+For a more detailed discussion of coequalisers, we refer the reader to Section 3.4.2 of \citet{perrone2021notes}.

 \begin{remark} The requirement that $q$ is deterministic is a fairly natural one, as the examples below will show.
 Our main technical reason for imposing it is for the proof of Proposition \ref{prop:induced-action-on-cosets} below.
 In practice, determinism is not a major restriction.
 For example, if $\C$ is positive and \eqref{eq:orbit-map-coequaliser} is a coequaliser diagram, then $q$ is automatically deterministic, and so this does not need to be checked separately.
 This is true more generally for all coequalisers of deterministic morphisms: see Proposition \ref{prop:coequalisers-in-deterministic-category} in the Appendix. \end{remark}